edoliberty/streaming-quantiles/README.md

     python streamMaker.py <streamLength> <streamType> | python kll.py <k> <itemType>

 * k is a positive integer that controls the size of the sketch.
+It defaults to 32.
 * itemType is the type of items in the stream.
 It could take the values [int,float,string].
-It defaults to "int".
+It defaults to "string".

 For example, try: